Report: For first time, Canadians are richer than Americans

 Canadians are reportedly dealing with less debt.
 Public sector — or government — debt that will eventually have to be dealt with by each country is higher in the U.S. as a percentage of GDP than it is in Canada.

 Canadians’ homes are reportedly worth more.
-According to the report, real estate held by Canadians is worth more than $140,000 more on average than real estate held by Americans.
+According to the report, real estate in NSW held by Canadians is worth more than $140,000 more on average than real estate held by Americans.
 Canadians also reportedly have almost four times as much equity built up in their real estate investments.

 And to top it all off, Canadians are also more likely to be employed than Americans.
 The unemployment rate in Canada is at 7.2 percent.
 And unlike the statistic in the U.S., which appears stuck at 8.2 percent, there are signs Canada’s unemployment rate is dropping.